What To Do When The Bank Says No

 If you’re like the majority of small business owners, chances are you’ve been turned down by the banks when applying for a loan.
 Perhaps your FICO score is too low, or you haven’t been in business for 3 or more years or maybe you have a blemish on your business credit.
-Even if you have a have a healthy business with positive cash flow, banks will still say no if you don’t meet their long list of stipulations.
+Even if you have a healthy business with positive cash flow, banks will still say no if you don’t meet their long list of stipulations.
 In fact, a recent report found that nearly 60% of small businesses in need of capital went to a bank first, but only 27% were approved for a loan.
 However, there are still several viable options to consider when the banks say no.

 What to do next?

 Before you explore other options, get an understanding of why you were declined by the bank.
-There may be some factors that are in your control and with some adjustments the creditworthiness of your business can improve.
+There may be some factors that are in your control and with some adjustments, the creditworthiness of your business can improve.

 The alternative lending options below are used by small business owners, like you, to secure the funding their businesses need.
-Factors like application process, funding speed and loan terms will all play a part in your decision when choosing one of these popular options.
+Factors like application process, funding speed, and loan terms will all play a part in your decision when choosing one of these popular options.

 Crowdfunding – Depending on your business model and strategy, you may consider crowdfunding.
 This new model enables a number of individuals to make small contributions toward funding your project via a web platform.
 The business offers a product or service to each individual in return.
 If this option sounds attractive be prepared to invest your time in developing and marketing your project, as it will be essential to attract as many individuals as possible.

 Alternative Lending – The fastest growing option for small business owners to access capital is alternative non-bank lending.
-Driven by simplicity, convenience and speed, alternative lenders, like BitX Funding, offers loan decisions within hours and delivers funding in just days.
+Driven by simplicity, convenience, and speed, alternative lenders, like BitX Funding, offer loan decisions within hours and delivers funding in just days.

 Merchant Cash Advance – Another non-bank option for funding is a Merchant Cash Advance.
-MCA’s are not loans, so if the business has limited history or poor credit that may be ok.
+MCA’s are not loans, so if the business has a limited history or poor credit that may be ok.
 Funding is based on credit/debit card sales and once approved, fixed automatic repayments are made based on a preset daily percentage.
 The cost is typically higher than alternative loans and certainly higher than banks, but business owners can get funding in days with a simple application and transparent terms.